Written By: Brad Campbell | November 8, 2024

 The same type of ballistic-grade glazing used by the president can also:

-Every now and then it’s fun to take a look back in time and see how far we’ve come in terms of bullet-resistant materials.
-It’s hard to imagine that there was ever a time when individuals as important as the president would travel or give public speeches without being surrounded by ballistic-grade glazing.
+Indeed, it’s hard to even imagine that there was once a time when individuals as important as the president would travel or give public speeches without being surrounded by at least some ballistic-grade security glazing!

-This is especially true since the same types of bullet-resistant security glazing products are now affordable and accessible for businesses and commercial buildings.
+This is especially true since the same type of bullet-resistant security glazing used by the president and other high-profile individuals is now affordable and accessible for businesses and commercial buildings of all shapes and sizes.

 HOW CAN WE HELP YOU?